Skip to content

 A repeatable measurement taken the same way three times is more useful than any single photo or guess.

-- Step 1: Measure erect length the same way every time.
+1. Step 1: Measure erect length the same way every time.
 Stand upright.
 Place a rigid ruler on the top side.
 For bone pressed erect length, start at the pubic bone.
 For non bone pressed erect length, start at the skin at the base.
 Read the number at the tip of the glans.
-If you are asking from where to measure penis, where to measure penis from, where do you measure your penis from, or how to measure penile length with ruler, this is the answer.

-- Step 2: Measure girth separately.
+2. Step 2: Measure girth separately.
 Wrap a soft tape around the mid shaft only when fully erect.
 Record the measurement three times and average it.
-This is the correct way to handle searches like how to accurately measure penis size erect length girth bone pressed, how to accurately measure erect penis length and girth bone pressed, and how to measure penis circumference.

-If worries about size come with weaker erections, low libido, infertility, fatigue, or a sense that your sexual function has changed, Veedma can help you sort out measurement anxiety from a real medical issue.
-Veedma reviews existing labs or orders a 40 plus biomarker workup with morning testing, including Total Testosterone, Free Testosterone by Equilibrium Dialysis with LC MS/MS, LH, FSH, Estradiol, CBC, Comprehensive Metabolic Panel, and PSA for men over 40.
-Hypogonadism is a clinical syndrome, not a lab number alone, so it requires persistent symptoms and biochemical evidence.
-Veedma uses 350 ng/dL for total testosterone and 100 pg/mL for free testosterone as decision thresholds when symptoms persist, prioritizes Enclomiphene as first line therapy for secondary and functional hypogonadism when LH is below 8 mIU/mL, and uses Testosterone Cypionate only when clinically indicated, with ongoing monitoring and protocol adjustments.
+If worries about size come with weaker erections, low libido, infertility, or fatigue, Veedma can help separate measurement anxiety from a real medical issue.
+Veedma offers a thorough diagnostic workup across the U.S., including review of existing results or morning testing from 07:00 to 11:00 with Total Testosterone by LC-MS/MS, Free Testosterone by Equilibrium Dialysis with LC-MS/MS, LH, FSH, Estradiol, CBC, Comprehensive Metabolic Panel, Vitamin D, PSA for men over 40, and Insulin when BMI is above 25.
+Because male hypogonadism requires persistent symptoms plus biochemical evidence, Veedma uses 350 ng/dL for total testosterone and 100 pg/mL for free testosterone as decision thresholds when symptoms persist.
+When LH is below 8 mIU/mL and the pattern fits secondary or functional hypogonadism, Enclomiphene is the first line option.
+The Enclomiphene + Tadalafil combination tablet may be used when erection or urinary symptoms are also present, with follow up after the first month and then every 6 months through ongoing monitoring by licensed providers.

 The bottom line